 Choosing the Right PPE for the Job

 If you are the manager or owner of a factory, plant or construction company, the chances are that your employees handle heavy machinery or hazardous substances on a daily basis.
 This means that they will need to wear personal protective equipment in order to protect themselves from harm.
-Personal protective equipment refers to any equipment that is worn by a worker in order to minimize their risk of hazards, including goggles, foot protection, gloves, aprons, respirators and even full body suits.
+Personal protective equipment refers to any equipment that is worn by a worker in order to minimise their risk of hazards, including goggles, foot protection, gloves, aprons, respirators and even full body suits.

 Of course, personal protective equipment doesn’t reduce the hazard itself and it doesn’t guarantee total protection.
 This is why it should be considered the last level of protection after all other methods are not available or possible.
 The first approach should be to remove the hazard or control it adequately – but if this is not possible then personal protective equipment should be used (and should be provided to employees free of charge).